Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 6 - Docker/Lv 6.5 Langflow deploy multiple flows.md

 What's been changed are:
 - Service names `langflow1` and `postgres1` (otherwise Docker will close the other instance if you try to run both docker compose files with the same service names)
-- Volume paths on computer drive of Docker Desktop virtual drive (if on Mac)
+- Volume paths on computer drive or on Docker Desktop virtual drive (if on Mac)
 - Host port number for both langflow and postgres.